Anteru/liara/docs/source/reference/plugins.rst

 Of course, a completely empty plugin doesn't provide any functionality.
 To hook into Liara, you can connect event handlers to signals.
 The signals are defined in the :py:mod:`liara.signals` module.

+Additionally, plugins can be loaded directly from a folder by specifying the ``plugin_directories`` configuration option.
+In this case, each ``.py`` file in that directory containing a ``register`` method will be loaded as a plugin.

 Extending the command line
 --------------------------